Keio University

 Horie

 At the moment of victory, I was on the stairs next to the Samurai Japan dugout.
-When Ohtani struck out Trout, I rejoiced for a split second, but immediately switched back into work mode.
+When Ohtani struck out Trout, I rejoiced for a split second, thinking "Yes!", but immediately switched back into work mode.

 Horie